LorenzoPrinsloo/lottery-app/README.md

 The architecture consists of 4 main components:

 * **`lottery-api`**: A HTTP service that handles user registration and ballot submissions.
 This service is designed to be horizontally scalable.
-* **`lottery-draw`**: A background worker service responsible for performing the daily lottery draw.
+* **`lottery-draw`**: A single background worker service responsible for performing the daily lottery draw.
 It runs a cron job and also exposes a secure developer endpoint for manual draws.
 * **`redis`**: The database used for persistence.
 * **`ngnix`**: For DNS and routing.